 Before starting with Inbound, you need to be sure you have the right resources.
 If you are going to do Inbound yourself, you are going to need time.
 If you want someone to help you out, you are going to need capital.

 For those of you looking to take on Inbound in-house, you will need to have a basic understanding of content marketing, SEO, social media as well as strategy development.
 Having the right tools is also key.
-For a list of some of my favorite, check out this post.
+For a list of some of my favorites, check out this post.

 If you don’t have the time, then you’ll need to hire some help.
 Before hiring any agency, take some time and learn about them.
 Impact Brand does a great job of laying out what to look for in an Inbound Marketing agency.
 Here is a brief overview: